Temple Owls Logo

 Temple Owls Logo 1972

-The designers changed the emotional coloring of the logo, adding more aggression.
+The designers changed the logo’s emotional coloring, adding more aggression.
 The raptor is now depicted full-length: it is about to land with its paws out in front of it, and its wings spread.
-The flapping feathers are outlined but not detailed, and the plumage on her chest looks like scales.
+The flapping feathers are outlined but not detailed, and the plumage on her chest resembles scales.
 The head and beak of the owl are poorly drawn, although the main elements are present.
-The artists emphasized the sharp claws to show the danger of the nocturnal hunter.
-They used white for the bird itself and made all the outlines in maroon.
+The artist emphasized the sharp claws to convey the danger posed by the nocturnal hunter.
+They used white for the bird and made all the outlines in maroon.
 This emblem version was first featured in the 1972 Basketball Media Guide.

 1983 – 1996